IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-csharp-dotnet.md

 DSPs should create an instance of the `BidstreamClient` class.
 Sharers should create an instance of the `SharingClient` class.

-Whether you are a DSP or a sharer, you will need to provide the values necessary for the SDK to authenticate with the UID2 service.
+You will need to provide the values necessary for the SDK to authenticate with the UID2 service.

 | Parameter | Description |
 | :--- | :--- |